nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Lynx - 1 / 1 / 1 / 1
   - Marcy - Genius Marcy
   - Lynx - Magnify
-  - Marcy - TurnRed
+  - Marcy - TurnRed Dario
   - Hope for a Good Stamina Refresh
-- Dario Phase 3
+- Dario Phase 3 (If Marcy is not your first character and she's hit early in the fight you really need to heal her otherwise just mash CurePlus)
   - Lynx - CurePlus Marcy
   - Marcy - 1 / 1 / 1 / 1
   - Lynx - CurePlus Marcy
   - Marcy - FrogPrince
   - Hope for a Good Stamina Refresh
 - Dario Phase 4